-- Provide additional documents according to their CUNYfirst “To-Do List” if needed
+- Provide additional documents according to CUNYfirst “To-Do List” if required.

-- Answer “Yes” to the question, “Are you interested in work-study?” on the FAFSA application.
+- Answer “Yes” to the question “Are you interested in being considered for work-study?” on the FAFSA application.

 - Qualify for federal financial aid and have remaining financial need demonstrated through the FAFSA.

-- Minimum half-time enrollment (6 credits) is required in the semester(s) you wish to work.
+- Minimum half-time enrollment (6 credits) in the semester(s) you wish to work.

 - Meet Satisfactory Academic Progress (SAP).

-You can view your Federal Work-Study award by logging into your CUNYfirst account.
-If you received an FWS award, you must accept or decline.
-Accepting your FWS award notifies the Office of Financial Aid that you are interested in participating in the program.
+You can view your FWS offer by logging into your CUNYfirst account.
+If you received Federal Work-Study in your financial aid package you must accept the offer in order to participate in the program.
+Accepting your FWS offer notifies the Office of Financial Aid that you are interested in participating in the program.

 Federal Work-Study Waitlist

-Because Federal Work-Study awards are assigned on a first-come, first-served basis, funding can run out.
-However, we do maintain a waitlist for interested students should additional funding become available.
-The Office of Financial Aid will notify you via your Guttman email if you have been awarded Federal Work-Study through the waitlist.
+Federal Work-Study offers are packaged on a first-come, first-served basis; therefore, funding is limited.
+However, the Office of Financial Aid maintains a waitlist for interested students should additional funding become available.
+The Office of Financial Aid will notify you via your Guttman email if you have been approved for a FWS offer through the waitlist.
 To access the waitlist, click here.

 Types of Federal Work-Study Placement

-You must be placed in a position in order to earn your Federal Work-Study award.
+You must be placed in a job position in order to earn your Federal Work-Study funds.
 Guttman Community College offers three (3) types of placement opportunities.